isorna/dropcommander/docs/en/dfc/the-basics/ships-characteristics.md

 ### Signature

 _Signature shows how visible a ship is on enemy sensors and how far away it can be spotted.
-Most ships use forms of active countermeasures like chaff, ECM (electronic countermeasures jamming) and other technologies to hide the ship by reducing its signature as much as possible._
+Most ships use forms of active countermeasures like chaff, ECM (electronic countermeasures jamming) and other technologies to hide the ship by reducing its signature as much as possible_.

 These countermeasures are considered to be in constant use and are taken into account in the ship’s overall Signature.
 Certain kinds of damage, hard manoeuvring and firing weapon systems can all act to temporarily increase a ship’s Signature.
 Signature can also be reduced in some circumstances, such as by issuing the Silent Running order for example.